sustainers/sustainers.github.io/working-groups/governance-guidance.md

 * How can we guide developers to create efficient governance models?
 * Which principles drive the definition of governance models in your project?
-* Which dimensions should you consider when elicitating governance models?
+* Which dimensions should you consider when eliciting governance models?
 * How can you efficiently address governance in recently created projects?

 ## Reports and documents

 You will find the reports and documents in this section.
+Right now, these are a work in progress.
+Join the group to help make them.

 ## Resources

-Other resources will be included here.
+Take a look at the [Governance Readiness](https://sustainoss.org/working-groups/governance-readiness/) and [Ostrom](https://sustainoss.org/working-groups/ostrom/) working groups for resources being drawn specifically into this one.

 ## How to get involved

-Just drop an email to [Javier Cánovas](https://twitter.com/jlcanovas) and/or [Greg Bloom](mailto:bloom@gregbloom.org)
+Just drop an email to [Javier Cánovas](https://twitter.com/jlcanovas) and/or [Greg Bloom](mailto:bloom@gregbloom.org).